 Hormones are chemical matter produced by various organs and glands that are secreted throughout the body.
 They travel through the bloodstream and are responsible for regulating the activity of particular organs.
 The most well-known of the traditionally “female” hormones is estrogen.

-Despite popular familiarity with the term “estrogen”, many women remain uncertain as to what role it performs within the body.
-In order to make informed decisions about health — especially during menopause — having a clear understanding of estrogen's function is essential.
-An estrogen imbalance can have serious detrimental effects on health and well-being, producing a range of unpleasant side effects and conditions.
+Despite popular familiarity with the term “estrogen,” many women remain uncertain as to what role it performs within the body.
+In order to make informed decisions about health, understanding what estrogen is and the different types of estrogen is essential.

 What Is Estrogen?